learn-co-curriculum/dsc-data-fluency-enterprise-integrating-data/README.md

 Whenever possible, ensure that the process for collecting data is documented and a system is in place.
 Say there was an error in a particular column of your data, can you track down easily where that error occurred?

-To reduce the errors that one sees, it’s often needed to just simplify the process.
+To reduce the errors in collected data, it’s often needed to just simplify the process.
 One example to often see this is with open-ended surveys.
-Suppose we were interested in following up with alumni at a school to better understand what pieces of the curriculum they use most in their day-to-day on the job based on which metropolitan area they live in.
-If we asked alumni what city they lived in, we might get responses like San Fran or Philly.
+Suppose you were interested in following up with alumni at a school to better understand what pieces of the curriculum they use most in their day-to-day on the job based on which metropolitan area they live in.
+If you asked alumni what city they lived in, you might get responses like San Fran or Philly.
 These aren’t that difficult to map to the actual US city names, but the question itself could be simplified to provide options for the survey taker and a spot for them to clarify as needed.
 Then extra work won’t be needed except in the special cases of clarification.

 It’s often hard to know if there are actually errors in data when it’s been handed to you without further context and historical information.
 If you yourself aren’t a SME, it is highly recommended you find who knows the most about the data you are working with so that further information can be given.